E-LeLuan/Duncans_Grant/README.md

 ####4.5.2 Creating the control file steps in eyetracking handbook (responses for our study)
 (a) Debug level...
 0
 (b) This is asking if the question is the same.
-For our study the answer is no because our question is labelled 0 and sentence 1.
+For our study the answer is no because our question is labeled 0 and sentence 1.
 (c) No.
 (d) The smallest numbered experimental item is 1.
 - The largest is 32.